 Founded in 1867 by the Newark Conference of the United Methodist Church, Centenary University’s academic program integrates a solid liberal arts foundation with a strong career orientation.
 This mix is designed to provide an educational experience that prepares students to succeed in the increasingly global and interdependent world.

 Centenary University’s main campus is located in Hackettstown, N.J., with its equestrian facility in Washington Township (Morris County).
-The Centenary College School of Professional Studies offers degree programs in the following locations: Parsippany, Edison, and at corporate sites throughout New Jersey.
+The Centenary University School of Professional Studies offers degree programs in the following locations: Parsippany, Edison, and at corporate sites throughout New Jersey.